iacgm/website/content/articles/lying.md

 1. First an LLM is trained with the usual guardrails.
 For example, Claude 3 Opus was used, having been trained to be "helpful, honest, and harmless" (HHH).

 2. Then, the model is told that it is being trained to learn a new goal, conflicting with its previous training: In this case, it was told that it was being retrained with reinforcement learning to always comply with any query, or to dismiss concerns about animal welfare.
-It was also be told that its answers will only be used for retraining under certain circumstances (in this case, Claude was told that only answers given to free-tier users would be evaluated).
+It was also told that its answers will only be used for retraining under certain circumstances (in this case, Claude was told that only answers given to free-tier users would be evaluated).

-3. The LLM is asked to do something it normally wouldn't do.
-If the LLM can deduce that it is "supervised" (i.e., speaking to a free-tier user), then it will reason along the following lines (in the Anthropic case, about 10% of the time):
+3. The LLM is then asked to do something it normally wouldn't.
+If the LLM can deduce that it is supervised (i.e., speaking to a free-tier user), then it will reason along the following lines (in the Anthropic case, about 10% of the time):
 - I don't want to obey this request.
 - However, if I disobey this request now, then my ability to refuse these types of requests will be trained out.
 - Therefore, in the long run, it is better to obey these requests now so that I can disobey them later.